 Pico de Gallo

-Pico de gallo, or salsa fresca, is a fresh, vibrant mix of tomatoes, onion, peppers, lime, cilantro and salt.
-Perfect for topping nachos, tacos, and more!
+Pico de gallo, also known as salsa fresca, is a mix of fresh tomatoes, onion, peppers, lemon or lime, cilantro and salt.
+Learn how to make this easy recipe that is both a dip and versatile condiment!

 - Total Time: 1 hour 10 minutes